immich-app/immich/docs/docs/features/partner-sharing.md

 ### For the web interface:

-Account’s Setting -> Sharing -> Show in timeline
+Account Settings -> Sharing -> Show in timeline

 <img src={require('./img/partner-sharing-5.png').default} width="70%" title='Partner Sharing for the web interface' />